-The structure of a graph may significantly influence the runtime of the algorithm; thus benchmark the program for (at least) two inputs of different sizes that let the program run at least 1 min and at least 3 min, respectively.
+The structure of a graph may significantly influence the runtime of the algorithm; thus benchmark the program for (at least) two input sizes n, and, for each input size, with 3 different graphs.
+At least for one graph the runtime of the algorithm should be at least one minute.

-Parallel Program in Java or OpenMP
+Parallel Program

-Implement a shared memory version of the parallel program in Java or in OpenMP; here consider the following points:
+Implement a parallel version of your program considering the following points:

 - There shall be one shared set of paths from which each thread may remove an element for further processing; apparently access to this set must be synchronized.
-To ensure that threads receive big tasks (i.e., short paths) this shared set shall be maintained as a queue rather than as a stack, i.e., new elements are added at the back rather than at the front. - Each thread maintains an own local set of paths in the usual way as a stack; the thread has exclusive access to this stack (which thus needs not to be synchronized); the thread adds new paths only to its local stack (not to the shared queue).
-The memory for the stack shall be allocated by the thread itself to ensure that it resides on the same node as the thread.

-- A thread processes paths primarily from its local stack; only when this stack becomes empty, the thread removes a path from the shared queue for further processing.
+To ensure that threads receive big tasks (i.e., short paths) this shared set shall be maintained as a queue rather than as a stack, i.e., new elements are added at the back rather than at the front. - Each thread maintains an own local set of paths in the usual way as a stack; the thread has exclusive access to this stack (which thus needs not to be synchronized); the thread adds new paths only to its local stack (not to the shared queue). - A thread processes paths primarily from its local stack; only when this stack becomes empty, the thread removes a path from the shared queue for further processing.
 However, if this is the last path in the queue, the thread extends the path in the usual way and leaves all but one of the extended paths in the shared queue for processing by other threads. - Access to the best solution found so far and its length have to be synchronized.
 To allow independent processing, however, each thread maintains a local copy of the best length which it uses for bounding its local computation.
-Only when it thinks it may have found a better solution than the previous one (and thus attempts to update the solution), it also updates its local length by the (potentially better) shared length. - If all threads find their local queues and the shared queue empty, the algorithm terminates.
+Only when it thinks it may have found a better solution than the previous one (and thus attempts to update the solution), it also updates its local length by the (potentially better) shared length.

+• If all threads find their local queues and the shared queue empty, the algorithm terminates.